dn-smirnov/golang-labs/dts/README.md

-# DTS - is a light Data Transformation Service with Rest API
+# DTS - is a very light Data Transformation Service with Rest API

 Based on Gin Web Framework v1.8.1